The Candy Snatchers: Plot

 Jessie and Alan insist that Candy must die.
 In the night, Eddy takes Candy to the grave, promising to return and save her.
 The next morning, he tells Alan he killed her.
 As Sean watches them drive off, he tries to sneak back with a pair of scissors.
 However, his mother catches him and gives him a downer to keep him quiet.

 The kidnappers visit Katherine, who becomes intoxicated and is seduced by Alan.
 The kidnappers have Katherine call Avery, who is having an affair with his employee Lisa (Phyllis Major).
 Avery returns home, where he is held at gunpoint by the kidnappers while Alan murders Katherine.

 Avery leads the kidnappers to the jewelry store, where he delivers to them the contents of the safe.
-Avery fails to retrieve his revolver.
-Alan attempts to shoot Eddy, who kills him.
-Eddy and Jessie try to escape, but Avery kills Jessie and pursues Eddy to the grave site.
+Alan secretly takes Avery's revolver from his desk.
+And when Avery fails to retrieve it, Alan shoots and wounds him and Eddy.
+Eddy then grabs a shotgun being brandished by Jessie, causing it go off and kill Alan.
+Eddy and Jessie then try to escape, but Avery kills Jessie and pursues Eddy to the grave site.
 They have a gunfight that ends with Avery's death.

-Eddy attempts to dig Candy up, but Sean shoots him dead with Avery's gun.
-Sean listens to Candy's breathing through the pipe.
+Eddy attempts to dig Candy up, but Sean appears and shoots him dead with Avery's gun.
+Sean then listens to Candy's breathing through the pipe.
 Audrey calls Sean with a cowbell, prompting him to make a trail to his house by sliding down the hill on his backside.
 Then a gunshot is heard, followed by the sound of the cowbell dropping and Candy's breathing in her underground prison.
 Her final fate remains unknown.